FMS8359 : Professional Placement (Semester 2)

 Teaching Rationale And Relationship

 The majority of contact hours of this module will be devoted to working in an approved cultural organisation.
 During this time, students will be offered training as appropriate, and mentoring in order to ensure they are achieving their individual goals set out with their mentor and the module leader prior to the start of the placement.
-Students will also be supported by a series of group meetings and individual tutorials with the module leader.
-Group meetings will enable students to prepare for their placement and share their experiences, and to discuss ideas about their essays.
-Individual tutorials will provide further support in the development of essay topics and plans.
+Students will also be supported by a series of workshops and individual tutorials with the module leader.
+Workshops will focus on specific employability skills (e.g. presenting yourself using a variety of media and in person; job interviews; what to expect in the workplace).
+These will enable students to prepare for their placement and support them during it.
+They will also give students the opportunity to share their experiences, and to consider how they will approach the reflective assignment.
+Individual tutorials will provide further support in the development of their assignment.

 Assessment Methods